kyle-pazdel/cheeky-api/README.md

 ## Description

 <p>Cheeky API is a backend built to work in conjunction with the Cheeky frontend to serve data for a gig booking app for Drag Queens!
 This app was developed to serve queens to help them get connected with the people that need their talents.</p>

+### But first...
-<p>* If you're reading this and haven't checked out the front end for this web app, read through that documentation first [here](https://github.com/kyle-pazdel/cheeky-frontend) before proceeding with the backend.</p>
+If you're reading this and haven't checked out the front end for this web app, read through that documentation [here](https://github.com/kyle-pazdel/cheeky-frontend) before proceeding with the backend.

 ## Getting Started